4lejandrito/creepyface/README.md

    <script type="text/javascript" src="https://unpkg.com/creepyface"></script>
    ```

-   Creepyface will automatically detect your image (thanks to the `data-creepy` attribute) and make it look at the mouse or fingers depending on which device you are using.
+   Creepyface will automatically detect your image (thanks to the `data-creepyface` attribute) and make it look at the mouse or fingers depending on which device you are using.

-   You can add as many Creepyfaces as you want as long as they all have the `data-creepy` attribute.
+   You can add as many Creepyfaces as you want as long as they all have the `data-creepyface` attribute.

    If you want to stop Creepyface on a given image: